tianqi93/tianqi93.github.io/_pages/research.md

 nav_order: 1
 ---

 > My current research centers on the intersection of psycholinguistics and natural language processing.
 More concretely, I use a combination of computational modeling and human experiments to understand how words are organized and retrieved, as well as how individuals are different in terms of their mental lexicon.
-Topics of my research include compositionality, lexical ambiguity, and methodological issues in predicting normative data on psycholinguistic variables.
+Topics of my research include compositionality, lexical ambiguity, and methodological issues in predicting psycholinguistic norms.
 Below are some of the specific projects I work on.
 {: .block-warning }

 ##### **Project 1: A computational characterization of Chinese compound processing**